 Make sure you know what the final cost will be before you lease a car.
 The Federal Consumer Leasing Act requires lease agreements to include among other things, the total amount due, a statement of costs (such as the number and amount of regular payments), insurance requirements, and any penalty for defaulting on lease payments.
 To arrive at the final cost, multiply the total monthly payment times the number of months in the lease.

-Buy vs Lease Calculator This is one of the best calculators I have seen, as long as you provide accurate information this calculator will tell you if leasing makes sense for you.
+Bankrate's Buy vs Lease Calculator is one of the best calculators I have seen, as long as you provide accurate information this calculator will tell you if leasing makes sense for you.